-Rabobank believes successfully achieving the above objectives represents a significant challenge.
-While Rabobank believes this is a challenge that can and must be met, it will require the application of very carefully considered and thought-out policies and incentives that both:
+Rabobank believes successfully achieving these targets represents a significant challenge for New Zealand's primary sector.
+While Rabobank believes this is a challenge that can and must be met, it will require the application of a very clear, detailed and carefully considered emissions reduction plan that both:

-- Support farmers and growers by providing clear pathways to reducing emissions over time while maintaining profitability; and - Do not unnecessarily restrict the ability of future generations of New Zealanders to produce food due to the establishment of forests on productive farmland.
+- Supports farmers and growers by providing clear pathways to reducing emissions over time while maintaining profitability; and - Does not unnecessarily restrict the ability of future generations of New Zealanders to produce food due to the establishment of forests on productive farmland.